ansible/ansible/docs/docsite/rst/network/dev_guide/developing_resource_modules_network.rst

 Unit test cases are run as part of the Zuul CI.
 Unit test suites are run on the latest python version supported by the CI setup.

-Use the :ref:`same procedure <using_zuul_resource_modules>` as the integration tests to view the Zull unit tests reports and logs.
+Use the :ref:`same procedure <using_zuul_resource_modules>` as the integration tests to view the Zuul unit tests reports and logs.

 See  :ref:`unit module testing <testing_units_modules>` for general unit test details.